RuliaReader/Rulia/plugins/README.md

 # Rulia Plugin

-Plugins provide other ways to read comics in Rulia.
-If you are interested in it, please keep reading.
+Plugins a provide external way to read comics.

 ## Plugin usage

-Only few plugins available at this time.

 Feel free to give them a shot.
-Just download the plugin files from the **Release** section on the right side of the webpage.
+Just download the plugin files from the **Release** section on the right side of the webpage then install them into Rulia.

  - <del>[Bato](https://github.com/RuliaReader/plugin.bato): [Bato](https://bato.to) manga plugin.</del> RIP bato.
  - <del>[Bilibili Manga](https://github.com/RuliaReader/plugin.bilibili-manga): Read manga directly from [Bilibili Manga](https://manga.bilibili.com).</del> This plugin is no longer functional and is no longer maintained.